Future history

-A future history is a postulated history of the future and is used by authors of science fiction and other speculative fiction to construct a common background for fiction.
-Sometimes the author publishes a timeline of events in the history, while other times the reader can reconstruct the order of the stories from information provided therein.
+A future history, imaginary history or anticipatory history is a fictional conjecture of the future used by authors of science fiction and other speculative fiction to construct a common background for stories.
+Sometimes the author publishes a timeline of events in the history, while other times the reader can reconstruct the order of the stories from information provided.
+The term can also be used to describe the subgenre of science fiction that uses this framework.

-Background

-The term appears to have been coined by John W. Campbell, Jr., the editor of Astounding Science Fiction, in the February 1941 issue of that magazine, in reference to Robert A. Heinlein's Future History.
-Neil R. Jones is generally credited as the first author to create a future history.

 A set of stories which share a backdrop but are not really concerned with the sequence of history in their universe are rarely considered future histories.
-For example, neither Lois McMaster Bujold's Vorkosigan Saga nor George R. R. Martin's 1970s short stories which share a backdrop are generally considered future histories.
+For example, Lois McMaster Bujold's Vorkosigan Saga is not generally considered a future history.
 Standalone stories which trace an arc of history are rarely considered future histories.

-Earlier, some works were published which constituted "future history" in a more literal sense—i.e., stories or whole books purporting to be excerpts of a history book from the future and which are written in the form of a history book—i.e., having no personal protagonists but rather describing the development of nations and societies over decades and centuries.